stfc/ansible-jupyter/README.md

 - Nvidia GPU Support (w/ autoscaling)
 - Cinder support (see limitations)
 - Automatic HTTPS support, can have a instan/ce up in <1 hour (with pre-requisites in place)
-- (New) Deploy Prometheus stack to monitor the cluster
-- (New) Deploy a pre-configured Grafana dashboard for monitoring GPU and JupyterHub

 ## Limitations